 Why do so many nominal Christians reject works and obedience to God's law?
-John Ritenbaugh posits that they do this because they fail to gather God's whole counsel on this subject.
-In doing so, they miss vital principles that help to bring us into the image of God.
+Largely because they fail to gather God's whole counsel on this subject.

 John Reid, reflecting upon the plethora of stresses in today's society, observes that the saints are being incrementally worn down by evil societal pressures.
 Perversions are looked upon as the norm and morality as the perversion.
 The Feast of Tabernacles . . .

 John Reid, reflecting upon our awesome calling, acknowledges that we have been base, ignoble, and far less than the cream of the crud.
 But Christ through His sacrifice and redemptive power has enabled us to be cleaned up and transformed or shaped into futu. . .

 David Grabbe, cautioning us to avoid using Strong's Concordance as final arbiter of the meaning of a Hebrew, Greek or Aramaic word, points out that all words have multiple meanings and consequently do not yield to the faulty "one meaning" or &quo. . .

 Charles Whitaker, reflecting on God's practice of working in patterns, points out that God has wired our minds to think in patterns, such as circles.
 Gestalt psychologists have demonstrated that, given a set of dots that suggest a circle, our minds are pro. . .

 The true church of God is an invisible, spiritual organism, of those people that have and are led by the Spirit of God, who hold fast to apostolic teaching.